Devotional Thought : Psalm 126:2

 Our mouths were filled with laughter, our tongues with songs of joy.
 Then it was said among the nations, “The Lord has done great things for them.”
 Psalm 126:2

 God wants his people to be happy!
 His desire is for us to be filled with laughter and singing for joy.
-This is not only for our own benefit but rather that those around about will know that the Lord has blessed us.
+This isn’t only for our own benefit but rather that those around us will know that the Lord has blessed us.
 This doesn’t mean God will rescue us from all our unpleasant circumstances, but rather that God wants us to find our joy in him.

 God’s plan was to take a group of people, the Israelites, and through them show the world how good it is to live under the government of God.
 Others would then be attracted to join them.
 We see small glimpses of this through the Old Testament.
 Many Egyptians escaped with the Jews (Exodus 12:38).
 Ruth gave up her Moabite heritage to join Naomi on her return to Israel.
 All the more remarkable because Naomi described herself as bitter (Ruth 1:20).
 Rahab risked her life by seeking refuge with the Israelites (Joshua 2:12-13).

-However the Israelites, never fully committed to God’s ways and didn’t experience all the blessings God had in mind for them.
-They were not the witness God intended.
+Sadly, the Israelites, never fully committed to God’s ways and didn’t experience all the blessings God had in mind for them.
+They weren’t the witnesses God intended.

-The challenge of being God’s witness is not having all the answers to theological questions, but rather living a life that is attractive to others.
+The challenge of being God’s witness isn’t having all the answers to theological questions, but rather living a life that’s attractive to others.